|Honors:||2014-15 is his 17th season at UCSB.|

-In 2011-12, Williams became UCSB's all-time leader in coaching victories when, on January 2, his team defeated Cal Poly, 58-57.
+In 2011-12, Williams became UCSB’s all-time leader in coaching victories when, on January 2, 2012, his team defeated Cal Poly, 58-57.
 With the win over the Mustangs, Williams passed Jerry Pimm to seize the top spot on the list.
-The Gauchos ended the season with a 20-11 overall record and he will enter the 2013-14 season with 248 wins.
+The Gauchos ended the season with a 20-11 overall record.
+Williams now has 269 career victories.

 2011-12 marked the fourth time that a Williams-coached team won 20 or more games.
 Overall, Gaucho teams have done so 10 times.
 Following the season, UCSB was invited to play in the College Insider Tournament, giving the team three straight postseason appearances and four in five years (2 NCAA, 1 NIT and 1 CIT).